dbould/slim-react-skeleton/README.md

 # slim3-react-skeleton

-A Slim3 skeleton with React Bootstrapped in
+A Slim3 skeleton with React and Symfony Bootstrapped in